hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ![img_3.png](img_3.png)

 Also, we will extract a `PublicShare` for each `ShareId`: `sidₛ` in the directory from the list of valid messages.
-Extracting the PublicShare consist on evaluating the polynomial commitment on each of the `shareId` on the system.
+The PublicShare for share s is computed by evaluating each polynomial commitment in the common set of messages at sidₛ and then aggregating the results.

-At this point, the participant executing the scheme can start signing, sharing signatures and validating individual signatures produced by other parties of the scheme.
+At this point, the participant executing the scheme can start signing, sharing signatures, and validating individual signatures produced by other parties in the scheme.

 #####  Rekey Stage
-(Rehashing protocol)
 This Section describes the rekey process executed each time some of the scheme’s parameters change, such as the number of participants or the number of shares assigned to each participant.
 The rekeying process can happen, too, if the parameters are the same as the genesis procedure.